Michigan Credit Card Fraud Charges

-Even if the case against you is strong, there may be many ways to reduce the impact of such charges.
+Even if the Michigan Credit Card Fraud case against you is strong, there may be many ways to reduce the impact of such charges.
 A good criminal defense attorney knows how to persuade prosecutors and judges to find a resolution that doesn’t destroy a person’s life.
 People make mistakes and shouldn’t be judged by an isolated error in judgment.
 Mr. Buehner has successfully negotiated plea agreements and sentencing agreements that have helped his clients avoid jail and in many cases, kept their criminal records clean.

 If you’ve been charged with any type of financial transaction device crime or credit card fraud, don’t take chances with your freedom and your future.
 Put Michigan criminal defense lawyer Jeffrey Buehner’s experience to work for you.
-Call (248) 865-9640 for a free phone consultation or simply fill out our Free Consultation form.
+Call (248) 865-9640 for a phone consultation or simply fill out our Consultation form.